fytinnovations/oc-helpdesk/getting-started/configuration.md

 Support agents will be notified when a ticket is assigned to them by the supervisor

+### Notify all the assignee when there is a private comment on the ticket

+This plugin provides a feature for posting private comments so that different agents can talk to each other without the knowledge of the end user.
+Enabling this feature will notify the agents for those private comments.

 ### Notify supervisors when new a ticket is created

 Supervisors will be notified whenever a new ticket is submitted by the end user.